York Liberal Democrats has become the largest party in York City Council, with 21 seats out of the 24 needed for a majority.

 There are a few ways that this can happen.

-This is how City of York Council has been run for the past four years, with a coalition between the Conservatives and Liberal Democrats.
+This is how the Council has been run for the past four years, with a coalition cabinet.
+Up until now that was between the Conservatives and Liberal Democrats.

 However, this may not be an option.

 We spoke with John Cossham, who stood as a Green Party candidate on Hull Road Ward.
 He said that, as a local party, the Greens prefer to vote on a policy by policy basis.

 Mr Cossham stressed the importance of the environment and the role York must play in combatting climate change are high on the list of priorities for party members in York: “We would not put ourselves into an agreement where we were forced to vote with a party at all times, but instead on a policy by policy basis.
 For example, if the Conservatives or another party were to have a good policy on house insulation, I would happily back that.”

 John was particularly concerned with how national politics seemed to have seeped into the local elections this year.
 Saying that it saddened him that constituents might ask about national issues that he and other candidates could have no impact on.